pusher/push-notifications-ruby/README.md

 ## Installation

+`gem install pusher-push-notifications`

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'pusher-push-notifications'